The Aethyrian Dragon

 Pure Aether and pure Nether are not equivalent to Pure White and Pure Black reiatsu; it does not share a connection with the Ethers or the Void, and upon very close inspection, can be told apart by the keenest of eyes due to the tiny golden flecks.

 Aging and Lifespans Aethyrian dragons are not immortal like their similar dragon cousins - most do not live long past their first millennium.
 This is long thought to be their connection to the powerful Aether and Nether energies, and the effect it has on their bodies.
-Those that remain in Aethyr their entire lives will likely only reach the perceived average of a thousand years, though those that travel to other Realms - away from their connection to Aether or Nether - may live much, much longer.
+Those that remain in Aethyr their entire lives will likely only reach the perceived average of a thousand years, though those that travel to other Realms - away from their connection to Aether or Nether - may live much, much longer (despite the Aethyrbound effects linked above).
 This faster aging is seen in all Aethyrian races.

 Celestial Scions Celestial Scions are an important aspect of Aethyr, and stem from the historical Divine Scions of antiquity - two beings that were chosen as vessels for the Celestial Gods, one of Aether and one of Nether.
 These original Scions were fully engulfed and changed by the gods' presences, a dragon of white and gold and a dragon of black and gold, both of which had access to all of their gods' elements as well as either Aether or Nether.
+These Divine Scions were said to have their colors and markings muted (Aether to white with faint markings, and Nether to black with much of the same) and appeared 'broken and put back together' with the golden kintsugi markings overlaying all.
 The battle against the Serpent's presence and its corrupted beasts was so destructive, and the power needed to blast apart the snake's bones so much, that it fused the Scions with the gods to a level that they almost could not separate from.
 When the Celestial Gods parted from their vessels, the two chosen dragons perished, and the gods withdrew to a dormancy that lasted several thousand years.

 Since the gods' return, they have allowed small pieces of their power to touch the eggs of certain dragons to create individual Scions unbound by the full powers of their chosen deity and are able to live full lives.
 Celestial Scions hatched since have little of the originals' power, but share a touch of that magic, and are able to harness multiple elements at once, as well as the magic of pure Aether or Nether.
 Nether Scions can learn most Nether elements easily, and some Aether elements rarely, while Aether Scions are the opposite - they can learn most Aether elements easily, and those of the Nether come to them with difficulty.
 However, modern Scions cannot utilize more than six elements total regardless of alignment.

-Aether Scions are light-colored dragons with golden metallic kintsugi-like markings.
-Nether Scions are dark-colored dragons with golden metallic kintsugi-like markings.
+Aether Scions are light-colored dragons with golden metallic kintsugi-like markings that work with their natural markings of their family-born element.
+Nether Scions are dark-colored dragons with golden metallic kintsugi-like markings that work with their natural markings of their family-born element.
+The scales of the kintsugi-like markings are notable for having true metal-gold within them, though the color and amount differs from individual to individual.
 Most often, these dragons will be hatched looking nothing like their parents in coloration, though physical features and traits will remain.
 They generally master four to six elements in their lifetime, and these elements will always be white or black with touches of gold, depending on whether they are Aether or Nether.
 Pure Aether will always be breathed and manipulated as pure white, and pure Nether will always be breathed and manipulated as pure black.
 If found, they are taken in by the Celestial Order to be raised amid its religious scholars.

 Celestial Scions are a limited store class; please do not make one unless bought.
 Limited ONE per member.
 Thank you!

-Elements and Magic Terminology Magic in Aethyr is commonly called 'elements' regardless of whether or not the magic is conventionally elemental, especially in non-elemental affinities such as gravity, poison, and blood.
+Elements and Magic Terminology Elemental and non-elemental breathed/manipulated magic in Aethyr is commonly called 'elements' regardless of whether or not the magic is conventionally elemental, especially in non-elemental affinities such as spirit, poison, and blood.
 Reiatsu as a term is virtually unknown within the bounds of the Realm, and knowledge of it is understood as 'pure magic' or 'energy' and its purest manifestations are the Aethyr-unique Aether and Nether as listed above.
-These primordial 'elements' are Aeria (wind), Aquaria (water), Glacia (ice), Ignia (fire), Natura (earth), Voltia (lightning), Anima (soul), Aurata (metal), Phobia (fear), Sanguia (blood), Toxina (poison/venom) and Umbra (shadow).
-Chrona (time) and Gravitia (gravity) are derivative elements.
+These 'elements' are Aeria (wind), Aquaria (water), Glacia (ice), Ignia (fire), Luxia (light), Natura (earth), Voltia (lightning), Anima (soul), Aurata (metal), Chrona (time) Phobia (fear), Sanguia (blood), Toxina (poison/venom) and Umbra (shadow).

 All elemental magic connected to Aether or Nether is strongest in the Realm of Aethyr.
 Should an Aethyrian dragon travel to another world, this connection weakens, and their power will be reduced.
 While it will never disappear entirely, and how noticeable the effect is depends on the individual, it will always be a marked difference.